poezio/poezio/doc/source/usage.rst

 :ref:`Specific shortcuts <forms-keys>`

 This tab lets you view a form received from a remote entity, edit the values and send everything back.
-It is mostly used to configure MUCs with the :term:`/configure` command but can actually be used for almost anything.
+It is mostly used to configure chatrooms with the :term:`/configure` command but can actually be used for almost anything.

 .. figure:: ./images/data_forms.png